DeepwaterExploration/legacydocs/docs/software/qgroundcontrol.md

 ![DWE QGround Control Installer](../img/DweQGroundFolderSaved.jpg)

 ## Known Limitations
-As of right now, telemetry data is not displayed on the Multi Stream window.
+As of right now, telemetry data is not displayed on the Multi-Stream window.
 If you are using a single monitor, you will need to readjust the positioning of both windows so you get a good view of the cameras and telemetry data.